 A subgraph is a graph with additional node for interfaces.
 It points to the components which are accessible outside this graph.
-In order to use a subgraph in an existing graph or subgraph, the developer needs to create an entity where a component of the type nvidia::gxf::Subgraph is contained.
-Inside the Subgraph component a corresponding subgraph can be loaded from the yaml file indicated by location property and instantiated in the parent graph.
+In order to use a subgraph in an existing graph or subgraph, you need to create an entity where a component of the type nvidia::gxf::Subgraph is contained.
+Inside the Subgraph component, a corresponding subgraph can be loaded from the yaml file indicated by location property and instantiated in the parent graph.

-System makes the components from interface available to the parent graph when a sub-graph is loaded in the parent graph.
-It allows users to link sub-graphs in parent with defined interface.
+The system makes the components from interface available to the parent graph when a sub-graph is loaded in the parent graph.
+It allows users to link subgraphs in parent with defined interface.